-DP Mathematics: Applications and Interpretation SL
+IB DP Mathematics: Applications and Interpretation SL

-- Grade: 11-12

-- Course credit 1.0 credit

-- Recommended:
+Prerequisites recommended:

-- MYP Grade 10: Standard ≥ 4
+○ MYP Grade 10: Standard ≥ 4

-- O MAP RIT ≥ 220
+O MAP RIT ≥ 220

-- PSAT ≥ 30 percentile
+PSAT ≥ 30 percentile

-- Subject Category: Mathematics

 DP Mathematics: Applications and Interpretation SL is a rigorous two-year integrated course designed to prepare students for the DP exam at the end of the second year.
 This course emphasises the meaning of mathematics in context by focusing on topics that are often used as applications or in mathematical modelling (for example, statistics, trigonometry, geometry, and mapping).
 To give this understanding a firm base, this course also includes topics that are traditionally part of a pre-university mathematics course such as functions and calculus.
 The course makes extensive use of technology, including software and graphic display calculators, to allow students to explore and construct mathematical models, develop mathematical thinking in the context of practical problems, and justify conjectures.
 Students who choose this course should enjoy seeing the mathematics used in real-world contexts and solving real-world problems.
 Students will complete an independent mathematical exploration on a topic of their choice.